XBR-X850C 120Hz 3D Smart LED TV

 Last year’s XBR850B was an exceptional performer and scored very well in my review last November.
 The XBR850C being its successor, should technically provide even better picture performance since it has a new and improved video processor and uses a better panel lighting design.
 More on this below.

-The panel design of the 850C is treated with your typical thin bezel borders which measure approximately a 1/2” wide on the side edges, and measures slightly smaller along the top edge of the panel and slightly wider along the bottom edge.
+The panel design of the 850C is treated with your typical thin bezel borders which measure approximately 1/2” wide on the side edges, and measures slightly smaller along the top edge of the panel and slightly wider along the bottom edge.
 The depth or thickness of the display panel is 2″ at its slimmest point.
 The screen surface contains a semi-gloss finish.

 The pedestal stand that supports this set contains a dark chrome mirror flat finish.
-I felt this stand design for the 65″ model was a bit too small for such a large screen; therefore, it presented an issue of the TV being a bit wobbly in my opinion.
+I felt this stand design for the 65″ model was a bit too small for such a large screen; therefore, it presented an issue of the TV is a bit wobbly in my opinion.
 However, the TV stand still provided acceptable stability.

 The 850C features a direct LED backlighting design.
 This is not the same as full-array LED backlighting with local dimming which usually provides better picture quality.
 Direct LED backlighting uses fewer LEDs to illuminate the back of the display panel and does not provide local dimming.
 The direct LED backlighting design, however, will still provide a bright and uniformly lit panel just like a FALD display.

 As mentioned earlier, Sony has introduced an all-new processing engine – the X1.
 This new processor improves the color accuracy, contrast and clarity of standard HD and UHD video.
 This new processor also allows for better 4K upscaling implemented by Sony’s X-Reality Pro Picture Engine.
 Last year’s 850B produced some of the best 4K upscaling I have seen to date, and the 850C has followed suit with absolutely superb 4K upscaling.
 More on this later.

 The X1 also improves on Sony’s TRILUMINOS technology by delivering a wider range of color reproduction as well as dynamic color correction for a more accurate color palette.